xiluo58/keyboard-util/README.md

 # keyboard-util
-Collect key press, generate heatmap
+Collect key press, generate heat map that can be viewed at [Keyboard Layout Editor](http://www.keyboard-layout-editor.com/)